bkomuves/nanohs/README.md

 compiler (and interpreter) in a minimal amount of Haskell-style code.

-The language is (strict) lambda calculus + data constructors + simple pattern matching + recursive lets.
+The language is (strict) lambda calculus + data constructors + simple pattern matching + recursive lets + IO effects.
 The syntax is chosen so that a program can be also a valid Haskell program at the same time (this makes development much easier).

-Haskell features like type signatures, data type declarations and imports are parsed, but then ignored.
+Haskell features like type signatures, data type declarations and imports are parsed (well, recognized...), but then ignored.

 Current status